The Dartmouth: Incorporation

-The Vox Clamantis Fund
+Vox Clamantis Fund

 The Dartmouth maintains the Vox Clamantis Fund, created in 1999 to help enable reporters, editors, directors and staff to supplement their "on-the-job" training by meeting and working with journalists and business journalism professionals.
 The fund consists mostly of donations alumni and community members make through The Dartmouth's webpage.
 Since its founding it has donated nearly $140,000.

 In the past, the fund has awarded leave-term stipends for unpaid internships at news organizations including Hearst Newspapers, The New York Times, CongressNow, Condé Nast and The Atlantic Monthly, providing stipend recipients with front-row access to the world of journalism.

 The Vox Fund has also allowed The Dartmouth to bring renowned journalists to Hanover to work alongside staff through the Editor-in-Residence program.
 Former Editors-in-Residence include long-time Philadelphia Inquirer reporter George Anastasia '69, former correspondent for NBC News Robert Hager '60, and New York Times reporter Jacques Steinberg '88.

 The fund also sponsors reunions for alumni of The Dartmouth during each of the college's "big weekends".
 These events bring together staffers from throughout The Dartmouth's history, and allow staffers a chance to meet some of their predecessors.